 For major construction programmes or if you would like further advice and information please contact the Environmental Health section at an early stage.

 Do Building Regulations Apply?

 Whether planning permission is required or not, Building Regulations may well apply.
-You are advised to contact the East Sussex Building Control Partnership, which provides the Council’s Building Control Section for advice.
+You are advised to contact the East Sussex Building Control Partnership, which provides the Council’s Building Control service, for advice.

 There may be covenants affecting your property which could interfere with your plans.
 These are completely separate from the planning legislation and you must check the deeds to your property.